GSA/asis/README.md

     FlickrPhotosImporter.refresh
     InstagramPhotosImporter.refresh
+    MrssPhotosImporter.refresh

-The Capistrano deploy script has [whenever](https://github.com/javan/whenever) hooks so this refresh happens automatically via cron.
+The Capistrano deploy script has [whenever](https://github.com/javan/whenever) hooks so this refresh happens automatically via cron in your production environment.

 ### Running it